Sophslamp/Stock-Analysis/README.md

 # Stock-Analysis
 This project is a Python program that analyzes historical stock data and predicts future prices using machine learning techniques like regression and time-series forecasting.
 The program performs the following steps:

--Collects historical stock data from a reliable source -Cleans and prepares the data for analysis
+1. Collects historical stock data from a reliable source
+2. Cleans and prepares the data for analysis
--Creates new features from the existing data that may help improve the accuracy of the model -Selects a machine learning model that best fits the data and business problem -Trains the model on the historical data
+3. Creates new features from the existing data that may help improve the accuracy of the model
+4. Selects a machine learning model that best fits the data and business problem
+5. Trains the model on the historical data
--Evaluates the performance of the model on testing data -Uses the trained model to predict future stock prices
+6. Evaluates the performance of the model on testing data
+7. Uses the trained model to predict future stock prices

 Getting Started
 Prerequisites